Inside Satchmo

 - Galactic official web site (GalacticFunk.com)

-- Galactic discography, reviews, audio clips (Amazon.com)
+- Galactic bio, music and audio clips (amazon.com)

-- Galactic site at Fog City Records
+- Galactic site at ANTI- Records

-Larry Garner New Orleans born blues guitarist & vocalist grew up in Baton Rouge where he was influenced by swamp blues players Clarence Edwards, Silas Hogan, Henry Gray and Lonesome Sundown; the critically acclaimed Garner tours extensively and is popular on the European blues circuit
+Larry Garner New Orleans born blues guitarist and vocalist grew up in Baton Rouge where he was influenced by swamp blues players Clarence Edwards, Silas Hogan, Henry Gray and Lonesome Sundown; the critically acclaimed Garner tours extensively and is popular on the European blues circuit

 Paul Gayten late New Orleans born R&B pianist, vocalist, songwriter, producer and label owner